techmahedy/zunoo/README.md

 <a name="section-1"></a>

 ## About
-Zuno, A basic PHP MVC framework designed in a way that you feel like you are working in a Laravel application.
+Zuno, A basic PHP MVC framework.
 In this framework, you will get all the basic features of a web application like routing, middleware, dependency injection, eloquent relationship, model, blade template engine interface injection, and many more.
 Test it and if you like, please give it a star.
 <a name="section-14"></a>

 ## How to Install